Complexity and Misspecification: Introduction

 \subsection{Related Work}

 Our work sits at the intersection of robust control, information theory, and learning theory.
 We highlight some key connections:

 \paragraph{Robust control and misspecification.}

-Our framework is grounded in the literature on variational preferences for decision-making under ambiguity \citep{mmr06}. \citet{hansen01,hansen08} introduced and developed the multiplier criterion, where agents form worst-case beliefs subject to a relative entropy penalty to account for potential misspecification of a reference model. \citet{strz11} provided the axiomatic foundations for this criterion within the class of variational preferences.
-Subsequently, \citet{miss25} enriched this framework by introducing a Bayesian component, allowing agents to distinguish between a set of structured models (subject to learning) and unstructured misspecification. \citet{lanzani25} axiomatized this Bayesian robust approach and developed its learning dynamics, where the concern for misspecification evolves endogenously with model fit.
-We extend Lanzani’s dynamic framework by incorporating a preference for simple worst-case beliefs---while his agent fears any statistically plausible distortion, our agent specifically fears distortions that are both plausible and parsimonious.
-Specifically, simplicity is penalized using Shannon entropy.
-This is consistent with \citeauthor{tomasz24}'s (\citeyear{tomasz24}) use of entropic penalty in variational Bayes settings to microfound non-Bayesian updating rules such as the ``exponential'' updating rule documented in \citet{ben19} and \citet{rabin21}.
+Our framework is grounded in the literature on variational preferences for decision-making under ambiguity \citep{mmr06}. \citet{hansen01,hansen08} introduced and developed the multiplier criterion, where agents form worst-case beliefs subject to a relative entropic penalty to account for potential misspecification of a reference model. \citet{strz11} provided the axiomatic foundations for this criterion within the class of variational preferences.
+Subsequently, \citet{miss25} provided a formal separation between ambiguity aversion and fear of misspecification in a maxmin setting, and also outlined a Bayesian version of their model. \citet{lanzani25} axiomatized a special case of this Bayesian robust approach for the multiplier criterion and developed its learning dynamics, where the concern for misspecification evolves endogenously with model fit.
+We extend Lanzani’s dynamic framework by incorporating a preference for simple worst-case beliefs: Instead of fearing any statistically plausible distortion, our agent specifically fears distortions that are both plausible and parsimonious.
+Specifically, simplicity is penalized using Shannon entropy in our baseline analysis.
+This is consistent with \citeauthor{tomasz24}'s (\citeyear{tomasz24}) use of an entropic penalty in variational Bayes settings to microfound non-Bayesian updating rules such as the ``exponential'' updating rule documented in \citet{ben19} and \citet{rabin21}.
 More broadly, the use of worst-case beliefs as a model of ambiguity aversion originates with \citet{gilboa89}.
 Our approach departs from multiple-prior models by endogenizing the selection of pessimistic beliefs through relative entropy and complexity penalties, which yields sharp comparative statics in both static and dynamic environments.

+\paragraph{Expected utility and Complexity Aversion} An adjacent literature studies complexity aversion without model uncertainty.
+On the experimental side, \citet{bernheim20} shows that valuations of lotteries are sensitive to event-splitting manipulations, \citet{enke23} shows that a measure of cognitive uncertainty predicts systematic biases in risky choice, \citet{enke25} extends this perspective to intertemporal choice, and \citet{ortoleva25} provides evidence that choice patterns are shaped by complexity considerations.